ARM-software/SDS-Framework/layer/sdsio/usb/README.md

-# SDS Interface - USB (VCOM)
+# SDS Interface - USB

-This SDS Interface uses the USB Device (Virtual COM Port) communication implemented with the MDK-Middleware USB component.
+This SDS Interface uses the USB Device (Custom Class) communication implemented with the MDK-Middleware USB component.
 It is based on the following components:

 - [SDS Recorder and Player](https://arm-software.github.io/SDS-Framework/main/SDS_API/group__SDS__Recorder__Player.html) data streaming,